-A student's room and belongings can only be searched where there are clear grounds for suspecting something is untoward, the reasons have been explained to the student and where failure to carry out the search would put at risk the welfare of the pupil and others.
+A student's room and belongings can only be searched where there are clear grounds for suspecting something is untoward, or where failure to carry out the search would put at risk the welfare of the pupil and others.

 Authorisation must be given in advance by the Principal/Rector, or from a senior member of staff authorized by the Principal/Rector to approve such requests.